rmolinari/thesis_1999/1999_thesis.typ

 When we want to make it clear how long a finite sequence is, we subscript the sequence with its length, like so:
 $angletup(0, 1, dots, 7)_8$.

-The claim is now that if strategy $alpha$ has been started since last being cancelled, its pattern in "valid":
+The claim is now that if #stalpha has been started since last being cancelled, its pattern in "valid":
 #lemma(name: "Pattern Lemma")[
-    If strategy $alpha$ has at least one cycle not in state 0 at stage $s$, $pattern(s) in validPattern$.
+    If #stalpha has at least one cycle not in state 0 at stage $s$, $pattern(s) in validPattern$.
     <patternLemma>
 ]

 #proof[
     #let angle8 = angletup(8)
-    We proceed by induction on the number of stages since the last time strategy $alpha$ had a cycle started after previously being cancelled.
+    We proceed by induction on the number of stages since the last time #stalpha had a cycle started after previously being cancelled.

     When a strategy is started up (perhaps not for the first time), as stage $s$, cycle $(0, 0)$ is started.
 If this cycle, or row